tonsoo/deployer/app/laravel/Readme.md

 * `my-app-secure-password`: Your local database password;
 * `my-app-super-secure-password`: Your local root database password.

-After configuring all that it's essential to have your php image, there are you Dockerfiles at [`dockerfiles`](dockerfiles), one using the official PHP's FastCGI image and the second using Fran, but you can use whatever you want to run this!
+After configuring all that, it's essential to have your php image.
+There are two Dockerfiles at [`dockerfiles`](dockerfiles), one using the official PHP's FastCGI image and the second using Fran, but you can use whatever you want to run this!

 ### 2. Deployment script